geo-ant/blog/_posts/2026-04-30-making-sense-of-mvp.md

 allowed them to focus on the specific technical challenge of low-latency streaming in that context.
 Same for the other examples.

-A thing that I strongly believe is that is that successful development needs clear constraints.
+A thing that I strongly believe is that successful development needs clear constraints.
 Just think of practical reasons like hiring decisions, funding rounds, technology choices and the like[^mode-of-transport].
 A concrete vision helps by constraining the solution spaces you'll explore.
 And exploration doesn't come for free.